zhiayang/mikoto/README.md

 ## みこと

-nRF52840 microcontroller, in a pro-micro footprint, inspired by [nrfMicro](https://github.com/joric/nrfmicro) and [nice!nano](https://nicekeyboards.com/nice-nano).
+nRF52840 microcontroller, in a pro-micro footprint, inspired by the [nrfMicro](https://github.com/joric/nrfmicro) and [nice!nano](https://nicekeyboards.com/nice-nano).

 ### what

 1. VDDH power path (5V USB power, and/or 3.7V Li-ion battery)
 2. designed for split keyboards, sending 4.5V (via `EXT_5V`) over the TRRS
 3. supports charging the secondary half from the USB-connected half for splits
+4. software controllable battery charge current (off, ~100mA, ~250mA, ~350mA)

 Note that the project files use kicad nightly (5.99).